paulosabayomi/CustUp/README.md

 | `'upload.error'` | Called when a file or collective upload was not successfully due to an error | `{err: Error, file: File, upload_element: HTMLELement | null, file_container: HTMLElement | null}` |
 | `'upload.retry'` | Called when an upload is about to be retried | `{file: File, file_container: HTMLElement | null}`  |

-And many more events, read the documentation for more events
+And many more events, check the [documentation](https://custup.pryxy.com) for more events

 ### All Events